thatrobotdev/nhd-romer-v-evans/README.md

 # nhd-romer-v-evans

+**Currently, the domain nhd.jameskerrane.com is not working.
+This is because I am in the middle of changing all of my default branches from "master" to "main".
+This has required me to switch from GitHub Pages to Vercel, so for now the domain is processing.
+In the mean time, please use the URL https://nhd-romer-v-evans.vercel.app/.
+Thank you!**

 This is the code repository for my [National History Day Project](https://www.nhd.org/), for the 2019-2020 competition.
 My submission is in the Junior Website Category.

  ## Project Information